Power of Youth Challenge: COVID-19 Response Grants

 COVID-19 Response Grants

-America’s Promise Alliance has launched a new set of mini grants of $250 each as part of the Power of Youth Challenge.
+America’s Promise Alliance offered a set of mini-grants of $250 each as part of the Power of Youth Challenge.

 The Power of Youth Challenge, which is made possible through support from the Charles Stewart Mott Foundation, encourages and inspires youth-led remote service projects related to COVID-19 that young people can lead safely from home.